My life during Covid so far: Break-up…new home… furlough… move back to Belfast… move back to London… re-start my job… lose my job!

 I am massively into hiking.

 At the start of last year I spent a month in Patagonia and in 2019 I went hiking in Corsica and China.
-I have been on about 5 hiking holidays and been loads of places.

-Going from all that – to this – wasn’t as bad as I thought.
 I am really appreciative of all the experiences that I’ve had.
 It has given me a greater awareness of people who can’t travel and who don’t have the means to do the things that I have been lucky enough to do.

-I live near London Bridge so I am pretty central, which is great in normal times but when everything is closed, it’s not so great.
+I live near London Bridge so I am pretty central, which is great in normal times but when everything is closed it’s not so great.

-The first lockdown was a proper lockdown.
-It was a like a movie.
 You could walk by Tower Bridge without seeing another car, boat, person or anything else.
-Just you!

-Even, down by the embankment, you could go running and not bump into a tourist.
-It was kind of nice; it was almost tranquil.
+Even down by the embankment you could go running and not bump into a tourist.

 I have some photos of London Bridge station – totally empty.
 Which is quite strange.
 That would be my usual commute and normally you are always trying to dodge people and getting all frustrated by slow walkers.

 I wouldn’t say it’s back to normal here – definitely not.
-But there are people about, and coffee shops are open for take-away coffee – which weren’t open in the first lockdown.
-So, it’s a little bit busier now.
-I haven’t been on a tube for about two months but I know that friends who work for big companies are still working from home.
+But there are people about and coffee shops are open for take-away coffee – which weren’t open in the first lockdown.

 In the first lockdown it was all very different: people were moving out of the way of each other, no-one giving eye contact.